William Diers

 William Henry Diers (born Ulysses, Nebraska, May 27, 1890; died Lincoln, Nebraska, May 2, 1982) was an American Democratic party politician, businessman, and public servant.
-He served as Speaker of the unicameral Nebraska legislature in 1939.
+He served as Speaker of the unicameral Nebraska Legislature in 1939.

 Family

 Diers was the son of Martha (Barnes) Diers (1862–1931) and Herman Diers (1860–1926), a banker and general store owner from Gresham, Nebraska.
-Herman served in the Nebraska House of Representatives 1901–1903 and the Nebraska Senate 1909–1911.
-William's younger brother Herbert Kenneth Diers (1896–1975) served five terms in the unicameral Nebraska Legislature (1950–1956, 1958–1962).
-William graduated from York High School in York, Nebraska and attended the University of Nebraska 1909–1911.
+Herman Diers served in the Nebraska House of Representatives from 1901 to 1903 and the Nebraska Senate from 1909 to 1911.
+William Diers' younger brother Herbert Kenneth Diers (1896–1975) served five terms in the unicameral Nebraska Legislature (1951–1957, 1959–1963).
+William Diers graduated from York High School in York, Nebraska, and attended the University of Nebraska from 1909 to 1911.
 He and his brother continued to operate the family store following their father's death in 1926.

 Career

-A Democrat, William was elected to the Nebraska House in 1933 and 1935.
-The Nebraska legislature became unicameral with the 1936 elections, and he was elected in 1936 and 1938.
-In the 1939 session he was elected Speaker.
+A Democrat, Diers was elected to the Nebraska House in 1933 and 1935.
+Thereafter, the Nebraska Legislature was changed to a unicameral body, and Diers was elected to it in 1936 and 1938.
+In the 1939 session, he was elected Speaker.

-In 1940 Diers ran for Lieutenant Governor of Nebraska.
-He won a narrowly divided five-way Democratic party primary with 23.85% of the vote but was defeated in the general election by Republican William E. Johnson.
+In 1940 Diers ran for lieutenant governor of Nebraska.
+He won a narrowly divided, five-way Democratic party primary with 23.85% of the vote but was defeated in the general election by Republican William E. Johnson.
 He then went to work as a lobbyist.

-In 1947 Diers was appointed by Republican governor Val Peterson to the State Board of Control which operated the state's prisons and mental hospitals.
-The three members of the board had just resigned due to a scandal, and Peterson selected Diers over the candidate proposed by the Democratic state committee, Frank Sorrell, his opponent in the 1946 gubernatorial election.
+In 1947 Diers was appointed by Republican governor Val Peterson to the State Board of Control, which operated the state's prisons and mental hospitals.
+The three members of the board had just resigned due to a scandal, and Peterson selected Diers over the candidate proposed by the Democratic state committee, Frank Sorrell, Peterson's opponent in the 1946 gubernatorial election.
 Diers was elected vice chairman and later chairman.
 He served on the board until 1955.

 Diers was a candidate for lieutenant governor again in 1964 and received 4.36% of the vote in a crowded Democratic primary.